abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ideas are what motivated us to become practitioners.
 For many of us, however, the reality is that meditation can often be a struggle, rather than an experience of bliss and happiness.
 When we close our eyes, there can be a lot of physical or mental pain.
-Or there can be a sense of pushing away from our experiences, or a general feeling of discomfort and tension.
+There can be a sense of pushing away from our experiences or a general feeling of discomfort and tension.

 When I think about my own practice, what often creates the struggle I